New York Jets

 New York Jets Overview

-The New York Jets are a professional American football team based in the New York metropolitan area.
-Founded on August 14, 1959, originally as the Titans of New York, the franchise competes in the National Football League (NFL) as a member of the American Football Conference (AFC) East division.
-The Jets play their home games at MetLife Stadium in East Rutherford, New Jersey, and are headquartered in Florham Park, New Jersey.
-Owned by Woody Johnson and Christopher Johnson, the team is known for its legacy green, white, and black colors and has a storied history highlighted by their 1968 Super Bowl III victory, the first AFL team to defeat an NFL team in the Super Bowl.
+The New York Jets are a professional American football team based in the New York metropolitan area and headquartered in Florham Park, New Jersey.
+Founded on August 14, 1959, the franchise competes in the National Football League (NFL) as a member of the American Football Conference (AFC) East division.
+The team plays its home games at MetLife Stadium in East Rutherford, New Jersey, sharing the venue with the New York Giants.
+Wearing legacy green, legacy white, and legacy black, the Jets are owned by Woody Johnson and Christopher Johnson and are led by head coach Aaron Glenn, general manager Darren Mougey, and president Hymie Elhai.
+The franchise is most famous for winning Super Bowl III in January 1969, the first time an American Football League (AFL) team defeated an NFL club in the championship game.

 Founding and Organizational Origins